SeniorMars/attendenceForm/README.md

 # attendance Form
 basic python script

-Modify the file Form.py at then end and switching out the comments in fill_form() with your username and password in quotes.
+Modify the file Form.py at the end and switching out the comments in fill_form() with your username and password in quotes.

 or